facebook/docusaurus/CONTRIBUTING.md

 Contributions are very welcome.
 If you think you need help planning your contribution, please ping us on Twitter at [@docusaurus](https://twitter.com/docusaurus) and let us know you are looking for a bit of help.

-You might want to make yourself familiar with [docusaurus](https://docusaurus.io/docs/en/installation) to make significant changes to the website.
+### Versioned Docs

 If you only want to make content changes you just need to know about versioned docs.

-### Versioned docs

-- `/docs` - the files in here are responsible for the "next" version at https://docusaurus.io/docs/en/next/installation.
+- `/docs` - The files in here are responsible for the "next" version at https://docusaurus.io/docs/en/next/installation.
-- `v1/website/versioned_docs/version-1.4.0` - these are the docs for the currently published version at https://docusaurus.io/docs/en/installation.
+- `v1/website/versioned_docs/version-X.Y.Z` - These are the docs for the X.Y.Z version at https://docusaurus.io/docs/en/X.Y.Z/installation.

-To make a fix to the published site you must edit the corresponding markdown file at both folders.
+To make a fix to the published versions you must edit the corresponding markdown file in both folders.
+If you only made changes in `docs`, be sure to be viewing the `next` version to see the updates (ensure there's `next` in the URL).

 ### Join our Discord Channel